juxor/afaq/markdown/secH2.md

 Geneva was already a centre, where builders, carpenters and workers in heavy industry tended to be French or Italian . . .
-Bakunin . . . also marshalled considerable support among French speaking domestic workers and watchmakers in the Jura."_ [**Karl Marx and the Anarchists**, p.
-390] It would be interesting to hear a Marxist claim that _"heavy industry"_ represented the past or _"non- proletarian"_ elements!
-Similarly, E. H. Carr in his (hostile) biography of Bakunin, noted that the _"sections of the International at Geneva fell into two groups."_ Skilled craftsmen formed the _"Right wing"_ while _"the builders, carpenters, and workers in the heavier trades, the majority of whom were immigrants from France and Italy, represented the Left."_ Unsurprisingly, these different groups of workers had different politics.
-The craftsmen _"concentrated on . . . reform"_ while the others _"nourished hopes of a complete social upheaval."_ Bakunin, as would be expected, _"fanned the spirit of revolt"_ among these, the proletarian workers and soon had a _"commanding position in the Geneva International."_ [**Michael Bakunin**, p.
+Bakunin . . . also marshalled considerable support among French speaking domestic workers and watchmakers in the Jura."_ [ **Karl Marx and the Anarchists** , p.
+390] It would be interesting to hear a Marxist claim that _"heavy industry"_ represented the past or _"non-proletarian"_ elements!
+Similarly, E. H. Carr in his (hostile) biography of Bakunin, noted that the _"sections of the International at Geneva fell into two groups."_ Skilled craftsmen formed the _"Right wing"_ while _"the builders, carpenters, and workers in the heavier trades, the majority of whom were immigrants from France and Italy, represented the Left."_
+Unsurprisingly, these different groups of workers had different politics.
+The craftsmen _"concentrated on . . . reform"_ while the others _"nourished hopes of a complete social upheaval."_ Bakunin, as would be expected, _"fanned the spirit of revolt"_ among these, the proletarian workers and soon had a _"commanding position in the Geneva International."_ [ **Michael Bakunin** ,
+p.
 361] It should be noted that Marx and the General Council of the International consistently supported the reformist wing of the International in Geneva which organised political alliances with the middle-class liberals during elections.
 Given these facts, it is little wonder that Howl concentrates on the support Bakunin received from domestic workers producing watches.
 To mention the support for Bakunin by organised, obviously proletarian, workers would undermine his case and so it is ignored.

 Lastly, there is Spain.
 It seems funny that a Marxist would use Spain as an example **against** the class roots of anarchism.
 After all, that is one of